Dekr0/hd2-audio-modder/README.md

 - The missing features will be ported to this version of the tool.
 However, features that are focus on exploration and metadata export will have a higher priority.

+## Report Bugs

+- This version of the tool is actively under development.
+Please report bugs as there's one.